U.S. Air Force member sets himself on fire outside Israeli embassy in Washington, D.C., in apparent protest against war in Gaza

 Netanyahu, however, seemed intent on launching a ground assault on Rafah, saying Sunday on "Face the Nation" that such an operation would mean, "the intense phase of the fighting is weeks away from completion."

 The leaders of several countries have accused Israel of carrying out a genocide in Gaza, with South Africa bringing a case before the United Nations' International Court of Justice.
-In a January interim judgment, ICJ President Joan E. Donoghue refused Israel's request to dismiss the case, as the court found there were plausible claims Israel was committing genocidal acts.
+In a January interim judgment, then-ICJ President Joan E. Donoghue refused Israel's request to dismiss the case.
+The court found it had jurisdiction to consider the case, noting there were plausible claims Israel could be committing genocidal acts.
+The court, however, did not order a cease-fire.

 Netanyahu has denied any claims of genocide, saying after the court's interim ruling the allegation is "not only false, it's outrageous."